neldridge/booksing/README.md

 - See what books have been downloaded
 - If you have an authenticating proxy booksing can determine the username from a header, and the admin user will be able to grant users access.

+## todo
+- make sure sqlite features work reliably
+- add some way to convert books if ebook-convert is present
+-

 ## Requirements
 - none